Aleppo Governorate: Climate

 Aleppo Governorate has a semi-arid climate.
 The mountain series that runs along the Mediterranean coast, namely Mount Alawites and Mount Amanus, largely block the effects of the Mediterranean on climate (rain shadow effect).
 The average temperature in the governorate is 15-20 C. The average precipitation ranges from 500 mm in the western parts of the governorate to 200 mm in the easternmost parts and 150 mm in the southeastern desert.
 80% of precipitation occurs between October and March.
 Snow is usually in winter.
 The average humidity is 60% in the west and 55% in the east.

 Economy

 Agricultural output from Aleppo mainly focuses on cereal and cotton production.
-However, since the Syrian Civil War, many Aleppo based commerce have now relocated across the border into Turkey, especially Gaziantep.
+However, since the Syrian civil war, many Aleppo based commerce have now relocated across the border into Turkey, especially Gaziantep.
 Economic conditions have deteriorated in the Aleppo region and have caused prices of goods to rise.
-The war in Ukraine and reductions in the Euphrates' river water levels are expected to cause a major impact on water and electricity access as well as food security within the region.
+The 2022 Russian invasion of Ukraine and reductions in the Euphrates' river water levels are expected to cause a major impact on water and electricity access as well as food security within the region.

 Population

-As per the 2004 Syrian census the population was 4,045,200.
+As per the 2004 Syrian census, the population was 4,045,200.
 A 2011 UNOCHA estimate put the population at 4,867,900, though this has likely changed since the start of the war.